Practical tips and tools for growing a business

 3. Advance payments

 If the cooperation with the client has been started relatively recently, or if he makes orders of an impressive size, an advance payment may be a suitable solution.
 Perhaps requesting an advance payment will not be a popular decision in the eyes of your customers, but it will ensure the planned cash flow for your company.
-In addition, advance payments allow you to safely establish new cooperation with customers - after gaining trust, the payment terms can also be varied as far as possible.
+In addition, advance payments allow you to safely establish new collaborations with customers - after gaining trust, the payment terms can be varied as far as possible.

 4. Factoring